 Berlioz L’enfance du Christ, Op.
 25

-In November, the Monteverdi Choir joins the Tonhalle Orchestra in Zürich as John Eliot Gardiner leads them in two performances of Berlioz’s sacred oratorio.
-Then in December, the Choir reunites with the Orchestre Révolutionnaire et Romantique for two concerts in the UK - the first in the magnificent Ely Cathedral, and the second in St Martin-in-the-Fields, a concert which marks our new artistic partnership with the central London church.
-The tour then finishes with a trip to Barcelona’s stunning Palau de la Música.
+In November, the Monteverdi Choir joined the Tonhalle Orchestra in Zürich as John Eliot Gardiner led them in two performances of Berlioz’s sacred oratorio.
+Then in December, the Choir reunited with the Orchestre Révolutionnaire et Romantique for two concerts in the UK - the first in the magnificent Ely Cathedral, and the second in London’s historic church, St Martin-in-the-Fields.

 The composition of L’enfance du Christ began when Berlioz sketched a few bars of organ music during a friend’s party in 1850.
 Later that year Berlioz turned the musical idea into L’adieux des bergers, a chorus of shepherds in Bethlehem bidding farewell to the child Jesus, and he performed it in Paris, passing the piece off as the work of a fictional seventeenth-century composer.
 The audience fell for the hoax and – at a time when Berlioz’s music was viewed as wild and eccentric – was utterly seduced by its simple melody and old-fashioned charm.